na-na-hi/renget/archive/chrprompt2.md

 >Booker: The overworld is safe for the most part, but it's common for me and Sneasel to put ourselves in danger, because we do a lot of missions that involve combat.
 It’s stressful, to be honest, but... not as scary as it could be.
 I trust her to fight well and keep both of us safe, and I do my best to help out too.

+>Lliam: From where I'm at, no matter where.
+But right now, here in Capim Town, I can act leisurely even when there's an obvious threat in the guild.
+At least I prefer this over the things back home.
+It's like I toggled lunatic mode into easy mode difficulty~.

 Before joining this clover guild thing, do you have a completely different pokemon in mind than the one you're currently using, if so, then why?
 For example, you were planning to be this Pokemon but it's kinda overrated/legendary/too strong and decided against it or some other member got to use it before you came, and etc.

 >IV-Anon: Several and too many to count, including legendaries like Victini who I like visually and believed my own writing good enoigh to subvert their OP nature.
 I'm starting to kind of come to gripe with my current choices though, both from difficulty of drawing, writing, and reception.
 I'd completely trash everything I was doing to go with the Zangoose and Seviper pair I first had in mind before autistic whimsy took me over for more "fringe" ideas that I'm currently stuck with and am struggling to stay enthusiastic about currently.
 Sorry if this is a complete bummer of an answer.